🎟️Raffles

 Manually - Through the user profile page

-Rewardings with tickets from Missions, Tournaments, Mini-games, Lootbox, Prize drop
+BO: Give manually tickets through the Profile page Rewards - setup tickets as a reward from Missions, Tournaments, Mini-games, Lootbox, Prize drop

 Summary page